Life can be tough for small business retailers. There are a million things to do and never enough time to do them all.

 Net Sales Per Hour

-This graph allows you to view net sales per hour for a given day to help you figure out your busiest and slowest times of the day.
+This graph allows you to view net sales per hour for a given day to help you figure out your busiest and slowest times of the day so you can optimize your staffing.
 You can see this data by dollar amounts or by sales count (number of sales made), depending on which data point is more important to you.
 You can also compare this information across date ranges to identify trends in your business and compare data between all of your stores.

 Tenders by Net Amount